-Ryde now has a fabulous outdoor youth space, complete with a multi-use skate park, playground and rock climbing.
+Opening in April 2019, Meadowbank Park has a fabulous outdoor youth space.
+Complete with a multi-use skate park, playground and rock climbing.

 There are very few outdoor youth spaces around sadly.
-So this is very exciting news for the area and young people!
+So this Skate Park is very exciting for the area and young people!

-Within the outdoor youth space, there’s also a dual BBQ, seating, table tennis, bubbler and parking.
-The official opening will take place on Saturday 27th April 2019.
+Within the outdoor youth space, you’ll also find a dual BBQ, seating, table tennis, water refill station and parking.
+And toilets a short walk away.

 2Adelaide Street Playground